EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/managing-roles/_index.md

 ## Permissions associated to roles

-GOCDB roles and permissions are based on whether the considered object is owned or not.
+Roles and permissions are based on whether the considered object is owned or not.
 In the table below the following definitions apply:

 - **Owned group**: a group on which the role applies (ROC, NGI, project)
 - **Owned site**: a site on which the role applies, or belonging to an owned